 - We will determine eligibility and assists the necessary paperwork including insurance benefits and other funding resources as needed, including scholarships through our charitable partner, the Carlisle Charitable Foundation.

-- An intake and evaluation meeting will be scheduled with the appropriate Carlisle staff to establish an individualized plan of care or find an appropriate program type.
+- An intake and farm tour will be scheduled with the appropriate Carlisle staff to establish the suitable program type in therapy, sports, or experiential education.

-- Once the enrollment material is completed and the medical paperwork has been reviewed, the student is enrolled in an upcoming session or placed on a waiting list.
+- Once the enrollment material is completed, the student/agency is enrolled in an upcoming session or placed on a waiting list.
 No student may begin at Carlisle until the necessary paperwork is received.